- How are you addressing the changes to the new National Curriculum for England?

 - A non-European society that provides contrasts with British history – Baghdad c.
 AD 900; Mayan civilization c.
 AD 900; Benin (West Africa) c.
 AD 900-1300 (these are the examples we have chosen to focus on).

 Will you be changing your Assessment for Learning programme in any way?

 We believe our comprehensive skills-based AFL programme is one of the strengths of the IPC, and with national curriculum 'levels' being dropped, our approach guarantees that children and teachers take a partnership approach to both assessing and improving learning across Mileposts 1, 2 and 3.

 Each of our core skills (which are highlighted in bold in our units of work) comes with its own teacher rubric, pupil rubric and learning advice to help move children's learning forwards.
 The rubrics and learning advice are available in Word format in our Members' Lounge, so they can be adapted to match your particular needs.

 So the simple answer as to whether we're changing our AFL programme is no, but we're positive that our current programme ticks a lot of boxes for all schools, whether they're following the national curriculum or not.

-Want to learn more about how the IPC can support you in achieving the learning goals of the National Curriculum 2014?
+Want to learn more about how the IPC can support you in achieving the learning goals of the National Curriculum for England 2014?

 Click here to request your sample materials and IPC information pack today!